menu Home About Me Home Freebies My Store

 Search My Blog

-Science Chat: A First Day of School Science Lab Icebreaker Activity
+Science Chat for Biology: A First Day of School Biology Lab Icebreaker Activity

 What is the most important day of school?
 The first day!
-The first day of school is the most important day of the entire school year!!
+It's the most important day of the entire school year!!

 It is the day when students form their first impression of your class.